 The dose of this medicine will be different for different patients.
-Follow your doctor's orders or
+Follow your provider's orders or

 the directions on the label.
 The following information includes only the average doses of this

 medicine.
-If your dose is different, do not change it unless your doctor tells you to do so.
+If your dose is different, do not change it unless your provider tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the